This Thai yellow chicken and potato curry makes a delicious quick midweek meal choice. It's full of flavour but easy to make and healthy too!

 - 6 baby corn cut in half lengthwise

-- 2 tbsp coriander (cilantro) roughly chopped (optional)
+- 2 tablespoon coriander (cilantro) roughly chopped (optional)

 - 1 lime to serve (optional)